auroraboreibis/blackjack-cli/README.md

 Java 8 runtime
 ```

 Don't have the Java 8 runtime?
-[Install the runtime with ninite](https://ninite.com/java8/), it's a simple installer.
+[Install the runtime with ninite](https://ninite.com/java8/), it's a simple installer for Windows.
+Or you can check out the official [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) download page.

 ### Installing